KonstantinosAng/KinectPython/README.md

 10. Save and run the [_track_v3.py_](track_v3.py) file.

-11. if everything is correct you will see the following lines on the screen:
+11. If everything is correct you will see the following lines on the screen:
     ```
     +-----------------------------+
     [MAIN] Elapsed Time:  seconds